monome/docs/norns/mods.md

 -- register the mod menu
 --
--- NOTE: `mod.this_name` is a convienence variable which will be set to the name -- of the mod which is being loaded. in order for the menu to work it must be -- registered with a name which matches the name of the mod in the dust folder.
+-- NOTE: `mod.this_name` is a convenience variable which will be set to the name -- of the mod which is being loaded. in order for the menu to work it must be -- registered with a name which matches the name of the mod in the dust folder.
 --